-Today there have been many positive studies in the treatment of a range of extremity disorders with heel pain and shoulder pain showing amazing results.
+Today there have been many positive studies in treating a range of extremity disorders with heel pain and shoulder pain showing excellent results.

 Enhanced scattering of substance 'P', a pain-causing hormone Decrease of muscle tension Prevention of spasm and slowing of pain signals Acceleration of healing